textileio/powergate/README.md

 It will auto-download any necessary dependencies and run all tests.

 ## Benchmark
 There's a dedicated binary to run benchmarks against a Powergate server.
 For more information see the [specific README](exe/bench/README.md).

+Soon we'll add benchmark results against real miners in the Testnet network, so stay tuned. ⌛

 ## Contributing